Our research interests span the areas of Quantum Materials, Spintronics, and Low Temperature Instrumentation. Our core interests include:

 d) A Resonant Ultrasound Spectrometer to measure elastic constants of solids

-e) A Ferromagnetic Resonance Measurement apparatus
+e) A Broadband Cryogenic Ferromagnetic Resonance Spectrometer

-f) A low temperature probe of the Acousto-Electric Effect
+f) A low-temperature probe of the Acousto-Electric Effect